How To Make Candles Using Crayons

 Melting the Wax and Crayons

-Add the crayon pieces to the melted wax and stir gently until they are fully incorporated.
-Ensure that there are no lumps or streaks of color in the mixture.
+Add the crayon pieces to the melted wax and stir gently until they are fully incorporated. confirm that there are no lumps or streaks of color in the mixture.
 Maintain a low heat throughout the melting process to prevent the wax from overheating.

 Pouring and Cooling